Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Time-Varying Cost Functions

 Note that when the cost functions are strongly convex (i.e., $c_t'$ is invertible), the production level $x^*(\cdot; \theta_t)$ is well-defined as a function of the price $p_t$ and context $\theta_t$.
 Thus, we define the function class $\mathcal{F}$ as the possible mappings from the price-context tuple $(p, \theta)$ to the production $x^*$, i.e., the oracle tries to determine the amount of the supplier's production given a price $p_t$ and context $\theta_t$.

-With our choice of the online regression oracle, we now present our algorithm for the setting of time-varying costs with contexts based on the inverse gap weighing method introduced in~\cite{foster2020beyond}.
-To present our algorithmic approach, we restrict the algorithm's choices to a finite set of $K$ prices that are uniformly spaced on the interval $[0, 1]$, where the performance of our algorithm will depend on the choice of $K$ (see Theorem~\ref{thm:igw-bound-informal}).
-Given the oracle's output $\hat{f}_t$ that estimates the production quantity $x^*(p_t; \theta_t)$, the greedy choice at each period $t$ is to match the requested demand $d_t$ as closely as possible, i.e. choose a price $\hat{p}_t$ such that the quantity $|\hat{f}_t(\hat{p}_t; \theta_t) - d_t|$ is minimized.
+With our choice of the online regression oracle, we now present our algorithm for the setting of time-varying costs with contexts based on the inverse gap weighing method introduced in~\cite{foster2020beyond}. \ Because the set of permissible prices is infinite, we pick a finite set of $K$ prices that are uniformly spaced on the interval $[0, 1]$, so that our algorithm only chooses between these $K$ discrete prices.
+The performance of our algorithm will depend on the choice of $K$, and we shall discuss the choice of an appropriate value of $K$ later in this section. \ Given the oracle's output $\hat{f}_t$ that estimates the production quantity $x^*(p_t; \theta_t)$, the greedy choice at each period $t$ is to match the requested demand $d_t$ as closely as possible, i.e. choose a price $\hat{p}_t$ such that the quantity $|\hat{f}_t(\hat{p}_t; \theta_t) - d_t|$ is minimized.
 To balance between both exploration and exploitation, Algorithm~\ref{alg:time-varying-cost} instead samples each price $p_t$ from the set of $K$ discrete prices according to a probability distribution $\Delta_t$.
 In effect, Algorithm~\ref{alg:time-varying-cost} achieves good exploration by choosing any of the $K$ prices with some positive probability, which ensures that the online regression oracle has access to a wide-ranging history $\mathcal{H}_{t-1}$, so it can achieve a low prediction error even when the market operator receives a new context or demand.
 Furthermore, to minimize the penalty for exploration, the probability distribution $\Delta_t$ is chosen such that it assigns the highest probability to the greedy choice $\Hat{p}_t$ under the current oracle estimate $\hat{f}_t$ while assigning a probability to every other price that is roughly inversely proportional to the gap between its unmet or excess demand and that of the greedy choice $\Hat{p}_t$.
 Then, for each period $t$, given this choice of $\Delta_t$, a price $p_t$ is sampled from this distribution, following which suppliers produce an optimal quantity $x^*(p_t; \theta_t)$ of the commodity as given by the solution of Problem~\eqref{eq:supObj}.
 Finally, the oracle is updated with the new context $\theta_t$, customer demand $d_t$, and optimal supplier production to generate a new estimator $\Hat{f}_{t+1}$ for the next period.
 This process is presented formally in Algorithm~\ref{alg:time-varying-cost}.

 We now present the main result of this section, which establishes that for an appropriate choice of the discretization $K$ of the price set, Algorithm~\ref{alg:time-varying-cost} can achieve sub-linear regret on all three regret metrics, as is elucidated through the following theorem.
 We highlight that this theorem holds for any sequence of contexts $\theta_t$, which means that $\theta_t$ can be derived from some physical dynamics, drawn from a probability distribution, or even chosen adversarially.